sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_100.md

 configuration is locked down.
-You have the option of opening up ports to the various servers in your environment by ether using the Compute Cloud Service console and creating/re-using protocol definitions and access rules OR you can create SSH tunnels to the specific server/port combinations as needed.
+You have the option of opening up ports to the various servers in your environment by ether using the Compute Cloud Service console and creating/re-using protocol definitions and access rules, OR you can create SSH tunnels to the specific server/port combinations as needed.
 This lab and the rest of the labs require access via development tools and the browser to various admin consoles running on the cloud servers themselves.